MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/event-management-web-application.md

 let's make some simple changes on the website you have created.
 - Go to `\src\app\components\home\home.component.html` to add extra paragraph or content that describes the event details or about the event.
 - You can change or add styling to the website by editing the `home.component.css` file in `\src\app\components\home\home.component.css`.
-- After you make necessary changes, run the command `ng build --prod --output-hashing none` to build and deploy the latest changes.
+- After you make necessary changes, run the command `ng build --prod --output-hashing none` to build and deploy the latest changes for self-hosted backend.
+- Run the command `BuildForPortalHosting.ps script`, if you are using Dynamics 365 Portal hosted backend.

 > [!NOTE]
 > For extensive customization of the frontend you need to be familiar with the [angular framework](https://angular.io/guide/quickstart).